papimenon/docs/docs/pages/oasf.md

 ## Development

 Use `Taskfile` for all related development operations such as testing, validating, deploying, and working with the project.

-Check the [example.env](example.env) to see the configuration for the operations below.

 ### Clone the repository